Skip to main content

 How did you decide what data was included in the indicator?

-The indicator was developed alongside development of the biodiversity targets, with the aim of producing an index to summarise trends in abundance for the broadest possible set of organisms that are representative of English biodiversity.
-Defined criteria were used to assess whether data were suitable for inclusion in the indicator.
+The indicator was developed alongside development of the biodiversity targets, with the aim of producing an index to summarise trends in abundance of species in England.
+Schedule 2 of the Environment Act was designed to include the broadest possible set of organisms that are representative of English biodiversity.
+Only those species included in Schedule 2 are included in the indicator.
+Defined criteria were used to assess whether data were suitable for inclusion on Schedule 2.
 These ensure that abundance data come from monitoring schemes with standardised approaches, and with sufficient spatial replication across England, to provide confidence that the trends accurately reflect the national status of each species.
 We have set out more detail on these in the statistics release.

 Following development of the first version of the indicator, further work was completed to improve the representativeness of the indicator.
 Stakeholders and experts (including Defra’s Biodiversity Targets Advisory Group) recommended further exploration of representativeness of the indicator and potential to broaden species coverage, particularly to address the lack of representation of plants and freshwater ecosystems.
 As a result, work was done to include data for vascular plants and freshwater invertebrates.
 More information on these initial versions of the indicator is available in the Biodiversity Targets Consultation Evidence Pack.